If you were to ask a common person about the purpose of fasting in Ramadan, you would hear a variety of responses:

 Omar ibn Abdul Aziz, may Allah be pleased with him, once said: “Taqwa is not fasting by day and standing for prayers at night.
 Rather it is to refrain from what Allah has prohibited and act upon what He has mandated.
 Whoever is granted anything beyond (this level of obedience), they have been given goodness upon goodness.”

-May Allah enable us all to achieve the ultimate goal of Ramadan 2021: Transformation through Taqwa.
+May Allah enable us all to achieve the ultimate goal of Ramadan this year: Transformation through Taqwa.
 Ameen.